izachstanford/gpts/quotebook-gpt/images/README.md

 **File:** `quotebookgpt-main.png`

 **Description:** Screenshot of the QuotebookGPT main interface showing:
+- Dark gray background
-- The book stack icon (four leather-bound books)
+- Circular icon with stack of four leather-bound books (brown/reddish-brown)
-- "QuotebookGPT" title
+- "QuotebookGPT" title in large bold white text
-- "Ask any question to tap into wisdom from the ages" subtitle
+- Subtitle: "Ask any question to tap into wisdom from the ages" in white
-- Four conversation starter buttons (leadership, Marcus Aurelius, happiness, random quote)
+- Four conversation starter buttons in lighter gray with white text:
+  - "Give me a quote about leadership"
+  - "Show me quotes by Marcus Aurelius"
+  - "Guru insight on happiness"
+  - "Random quote"

 **Source:** Screenshot from the QuotebookGPT chat interface